Tip

 Here are the major steps, in order, with tips on doing them well.

 1. Budgeting.
-Before progressing too far on a project, the project manager will want to make sure that the project has been assigned a budget, and there is approval to initiate the project.
-The budget might not be final, but there's general acceptance that the project is allowed to proceed.
+Before progressing too far on a project, the COO or whoever is serving as the project sponsor should confirm that the project manager has made sure that the project has been assigned a budget and has been approved.
+The budget might not be final, but the project should be allowed to proceed.

 2. Assessing current processes.
-It's important for the organization to review its current processes.
-This step will help identify processes that are outdated and need updating, and ones that are missing.
+The C-suite-level project sponsor should confirm that the project team has reviewed the organization's current processes.
+This step will help identify processes that are outdated and need updating as well as ones that are missing.
 Based on the assessment, the project team can begin building a requirements document that outlines what the ERP system is expected to do.

 3. Project planning and goal setting.
 The ERP project manager will collaborate with the organization's leaders to build a project team to work on the project.
-This team, often made up of subject matter experts, might be a subset of all the people required to complete the implementation.
+This team is often made up of subject matter experts.
 Team members will document the requirements and goals of the project and develop a schedule.

 Much of the work done by the project team at this stage will be refined once a vendor is selected and a more detailed schedule can be developed.
 The team might also update requirements to reflect the capabilities of the chosen vendor.

 4. Selecting an ERP system.
 ERP production selection is one of the most important steps in the process.
 Implementing a new ERP system is a huge undertaking that can take many years to complete, depending on the scope.
-It's critical to speak to several vendors, request demos and get a clear understanding of the software solution being proposed by each vendor.
-They should demonstrate how they are able to meet the organization's business requirements, say whether they will work with third-party vendors to help complete the ERP system and provide details about their post go-live support and services.
+The C-suite-level project sponsor should make sure that the project team has spoken to several vendors, requested demos and gotten a clear understanding of the software being proposed by each vendor.
+The vendor should demonstrate how they are able to meet the organization's business requirements, share whether they will work with third-party vendors to help complete the ERP system and provide details about their post go-live support and services.

 5. Configuring the system.
 The configuration step is when the team implementing the ERP modifies system settings to make the system meet technical and business requirements.
 This step will likely involve the assistance of an ERP implementation partner or vendor because they will have more experience with the system.
-For this step to be successful and efficient, it's important to have clearly documented requirements.
-ERP systems have many configuration settings and there's no one-size-fits-all.
+For this step to be successful and efficient, the COO or whoever is serving as the project sponsor should make sure that the team has clearly documented requirements.
+ERP systems have many configuration settings, and there's no one-size-fits-all.

 6. Migrating the data.
 Data migration is one step that should be carried out with special care.
 Converting old data to match the requirements of the new system can be complex.
-When it is done incorrectly, users of the ERP system will have to work with incomplete or inaccurate data.
-The data migration process needs to be specific about what data to migrate.
+When it is done incorrectly, ERP users will have to work with incomplete or inaccurate data.
+The project sponsor should confirm that the project team has specified what data will be migrated.
 For example, data from 10 or 20 years ago may not be very relevant and therefore shouldn't be migrated.
 Also, migrating old data may be complicated and not worth the effort and risk.
-If you aren't migrating data, you will need a plan to store it somewhere else.
+If the project team isn't migrating data, they will need a plan to store it somewhere else.
 Doing so might require keeping the old system licensed so the old data can be accessed.
 Alternatively, the data might be migrated to a database but have limited functionality.

 8. Deployment and training.
 Once testing is complete and any defects are corrected, it is time to deploy the ERP system so people can start using it.
 Prior to go-live, the project team will need to train all system users, including employees and, potentially, third parties who will interact with the ERP.
 The training team typically starts developing training materials long before the system is ready.
 Ideally, subject matter experts working on the ERP configuration will have time to review the training materials to make sure they match how the system is designed to work.
 This can often be a challenge, since these same subject matter experts may be the ones correcting last-minute issues discovered during user acceptance testing.